 Automate Disaster Recovery Tests

+The Amazon S3 outage took a considerable amount of the internet along with it.
+Replicating that level of a disaster in a testing process can make sure that your DR process can handle such an event.
 No matter what the planning process, good backup and recovery processes are measured during a real event.
 So why not simulate these events on a regular basis, measuring your system robustness continually?

 Some of the most interesting and inspiring developments on testing your disaster recovery systems were presented by Netflix, the Amazon cloud poster child.